DonSchenck/vac-seen-event-store/README.md

 Run the following command to create the PostgreSQL instance:
 ___
-<h2>Step 3: RUN THIS COMMAND</h2>
+### Step 1.3
+RUN THIS COMMAND to create the PostgreSQL database instance:

 `oc new-app openshift/postgresql-persistent -e POSTGRESQL_USER=postgres -e POSTGRESQL_DATABASE=postgres -e POSTGRESQL_PASSWORD=7f986df431344327b52471df0142e520`
 ___

-### Next step(s)
+## Congratulations
 The database has been created.
-The next step will be to create a program that uses this PostgreSQL instance for a Marten event store.